 Larne Defeat Linfield to Extend Irish Premiership Lead with Title in Sight

-Larne moved a step closer to the Irish Premiership title on Saturday 11 April 2026, defeating Linfield 2-0 at Windsor Park to temporarily extend their lead at the top of the table to six points β though Glentoran's emphatic 5-0 win over Dungannon Swifts later in the day reduced the gap back to three points.
+Larne moved a step closer to the Irish Premiership title on Saturday 11 April 2026, defeating Linfield 2-0 at Windsor Park to temporarily extend their lead at the top of the table to six points β though Glentoran's emphatic 5-0 win over Dungannon Swifts later in the day reduced the gap back to three points, setting up a grandstand finish to one of the most compelling title races in recent Northern Irish football history.

 Background

-The 2025-26 Irish Premiership season has developed into a compelling three-way title race between Larne, Glentoran, and Linfield β the latter now in fourth place on 66 points following Saturday's defeat.
-Larne, backed by their ambitious ownership and a squad assembled with clear title ambitions, have been the most consistent side throughout the campaign, but Glentoran have refused to be shaken off.
+The 2025-26 Irish Premiership season has developed into one of the most compelling title races in recent memory, with Larne, Glentoran, and Linfield locked in a three-way battle for the Gibson Cup.
+Larne, backed by their ambitious ownership and a squad assembled with clear title ambitions, have been the most consistent side throughout the campaign.
+A first ever Irish Premiership championship would represent a historic achievement for a club that has risen rapidly through the ranks of Northern Irish football in recent years.

 Key Developments

 Saturday's match at Windsor Park was settled by two well-taken goals.
 M. Lusty opened the scoring in the seventh minute, rounding Linfield goalkeeper David Walsh to finish coolly, before M. Ridley headed in a second in the 75th minute to seal the points.
-Linfield, managed by David Healy, were unable to find a way back into the contest, and the result leaves them with a mountain to climb in the title race.
+Linfield were unable to find a way back into the contest, and the result leaves them with a mountain to climb in the title race.

 Why It Matters